Spiratatoe/Cabot_Trail_CEC_2025/README.md

 - Model files (with links if not located on git branch) that need to be downloaded to run your code.
 See `\Testing Information\specific_model_file_download.md` for more information on this.
 - If needed, what OS your code should be run on.
 Any specifications of this sort not included in your README cannot be assumed to be on the Directors’ machine(s).

+### Model File Download Instructions:

+If your code requires specific files for model data (e.g., model weights stored in HDF5, Pickle, JSON format, etc.), please specify these dependencies in the README file.
+Uploading large files directly to GitHub may cause delays.
+If this is the case, you can use a public OneDrive, Google Drive link, or another service to provide access.
+Teams will face penalties if files are not uploaded on time (file modification dates will be checked for OneDrive and Google Drive).

+Teams will face penalties ranging from elimination to -5pts depending on severity if files are not uploaded on time (file modification dates will be checked for OneDrive and Google Drive).

+Alternative download methods are allowed, as long as the files are uploaded within the challenge’s time constraints and the upload time is visible.

 # Info Files
 The following files provide all the information regarding the competition.
 This includes:
 - The Case Document